Wait a Minute (The Pussycat Dolls song)

 "Wait a Minute" is a song recorded by American girl group the Pussycat Dolls for their debut studio album PCD (2005).
-It features a guest appearance from Timbaland, who served as the song's sole producer and co-wrote it with Keri Hilson and Craig Longmiles.
+It features a guest appearance from Timbaland, who served as the song's producer and co-wrote it with Keri Hilson and Craig Longmiles.
 Lyrically, the song showcases the artists flirting and committing to a playful give and take, highlighting the differences between the two sexes.
-It was released as the sixth and final single from PCD on October 16, 2006, by A&M Records and Interscope Records.
+In the United States, A&M Records and Interscope Records released the song to contemporary hit radio on October 16, 2006, as the fifth single of the album in the US and the sixth and final in international territories.
+An accompanying music video was directed by Marc Webb features the Pussycat Dolls performing choreography on a subway car and city streets.
+It was nominated for a MuchMusic Video Award and a MOBO Award.

 "Wait a Minute" received generally positive reviews from music critics, who complimented Timbaland's contributions and highlighted it as one of the album's standout tracks.
-Compared to the Pussycat Dolls' previous singles, "Wait a Minute" underperformed commercially, as it failed to attain a position within the top 100 on the UK Singles Chart.
-In the United States, the song reached number 28 on the Billboard Hot 100, while reaching its highest peak positions in Finland and Romania, peaking atop the latter country's national chart.

-The accompanying music video for "Wait a Minute" was directed by Marc Webb, showing the Pussycat Dolls performing dance routines on a subway car and in the city streets.
-It was nominated for a MuchMusic Video Award and a MOBO Award.
-The song was performed on multiple occasions, including the group's PCD World Tour (2006–2007) and Doll Domination Tour (2009).
+Commercially, the song achieved top-ten placements in Finland, the Netherlands, and Romania, where it reached number one.
+It peaked at number 28 on the Billboard Hot 100 and achieved moderate success on radio charts across North America.
+It reached the top-thirty in Australia, Belgium (Flanders), Denmark, New Zealand, Slovakia, and Sweden.

-Background and development
+Background and composition

-In April 2005, the Pussycat Dolls released their debut single "Don't Cha", which became an international hit and stands as group's most successful single.
-The success of "Don't Cha" prompted PCDs executive producer Ron Fair to rush-record the album, enlisting various producers, including Timbaland.
+The Pussycat Dolls originated as a burlesque dance ensemble founded by choreographer Robin Antin in 1993.
+Over the years, the troupe gained popularity which resulted in Antin strucking a deal with Jimmy Iovine—then president of Interscope Geffen A&M Records—to develop the Pussycat Dolls into a brand and create a pop girl group, with Iovine assigning the project to producer Ron Fair.
+Iovine considered the Pussycat Dolls as one of the "label's high-priority projects" and began enlisting various producers and songwriters to "ensure [a] maximum radio friendl[y]" sound for the debut album, PCD (2005), including Timbaland.
 Through her connections with Timbaland, singer-songwriter Keri Hilson was also enlisted to write songs for the Pussycat Dolls.
 Their collaboration resulted in "Physical" and "Wait a Minute", both of which were slated to be included on PCD; however, only the latter was included on the album.
 "Physical" was later intended to be included on Her Name Is Nicole, the shelved solo album by the group's lead singer Nicole Scherzinger.